bigchaindb/bigchaindb/docs/server/source/production-deployment-template/bigchaindb-network-on-kubernetes.rst

 Kubernetes Template: Deploying a BigchainDB network
 ===================================================

-This page describes how to deploy a BigchainDB + Tendermint network.
+This page describes how to deploy a static BigchainDB + Tendermint network.

 If you want to deploy a stand-alone BigchainDB node in a BigchainDB cluster, or a stand-alone BigchainDB node,